 Of course, this is just a hack-fix.
 It doesn't show where the problem is - just what piece of code can be (most likely incorrectly) modified to fix it.
 Hopefully, a dev with in-depth experience with dolphin Video could help pinpoint the real issue.

-#1 Updated by wordmanwords over 8 years ago
+#1 Updated by wordmanwords about 10 years ago

 Although changing the "floor" to "round" fixes many hotspots, some hotspots (For example - the man and the shelf behind him in the guesthouse) are still not clickable.

 It looks like the hotspots that were fixed have an internal color representation with the top (5th/6th/5th) bits clear. e.g. (0xe, 0, 0xe)

 Meanwhile, the ones that weren't fixed have an internal color representation with the top bit set.

 Changing the "round" to "ceil" fixes all hotspots encountered so far but is most likely incorrect as well.

 #2 Updated by hatarumoroboshi about 10 years ago

 Are you saying that this issue won't ever be fixed in a "conventional" way?
 If that's the case, since for the Paper-Mario games was created in game-properties a dedicated "Enable bounding box calculation" hack fix, maybe a dedicated one for Another Code R could be created as well...

 #3 Updated by skidau about 10 years ago